LavenderCAM.net

 Why does the site have advertising?

-The site and the required hardware are privately funded.
-Advertising helps pay towards the upkeep.
+The site and required hardware are privately funded.
+Advertising helps towards the upkeep and running costs.

-Why are the web pages / formatting out of alignment?
+Why are the web pages or formatting occasionally out of alignment?

 Why can’t I see a picture?